aofserver/Electronic_Paper_Wallet/README.md

 An electronic paper wallet is an offline wallet used to keep seed phrase only run on esp32.

 # How to use
-First time use connect wifi name `Wallet` and open browser go to router IP  in general `192.168.1.1` or `192.168.4.1` login to username `admin` and password `password`.
+First time use connect wifi name `Wallet` and open browser go to router IP  in general `192.168.1.1` or `192.168.4.1` (recommant use incognito on browser) login to username `admin` and password `password`.
 For help, go to `\help`

 # Enjoy :)